TiffanyAmariuta/capstone-genetic-risk-prediction/weeks/03-eQTL-discovery.md

 ## Tasks

 * Using the 1000Genomes genotype data and this gene expression data, match the sample IDs of the individuals between the two datasets.
-* Run an eQTL analysis for a single SNP-gene pair of your chosing.
-Using R, python, or something similar perform a linear regression of gene expression on genotype across individuals.
-Note, R has convenient functions to read plink genotype files; to use this functionality, you will need to convert the VCF file to plink files.
-Also note that we will eventually be doing a genome-wide cis eQTL analysis on SNPs, so you can remove variants that are not biallelic if they exist in this dataset.
+* Run an eQTL analysis for a single gene of your chosing.
+For this gene, select only the SNPs within +/- 500 kb of the gene body (you can use gene_annot.txt.gz as the master list of all genes genome-wide).
+You can select these SNPs by using plink with the --extract bed1 flag.
+For example: plink2 --bfile 1000G.EUR.15 --extract bed1 $my_coord --out 1000G.EUR.15.GeneX --make-bed (in this case, $my_coord is a single line 6-column tab delimited text file with the genomic coordinates of the +/- 500 kb window around your gene of interest, for example, chr15 200000 1200000 mygene 0 +
+* You can use different software to run an eQTL analysis.
+For example, fastQTL is a user-friendly software although I haven't used it before.
+I prefer to use simple linear regression models in R or python and use a for loop or an apply() function.
+In R, you can use the lm() function as follows: lm(y_gene_expression ~ genotype_snp_j).
+If you use R, you can use the plink2R library and the read_plink function to read a .bed plink file of genotypes: genos = read_plink("1000G.EUR.15.bed",impute="avg")
+* Bonus: to visualize the results of an eQTL analysis, we like to plot the -log10 p-value of the linear regression (y-axis) versus the genomic coordinate of the SNP (x-axis).
+This is known as a locusZoom plot (http://locuszoom.org/).

 ## Weekly Questions

 Answer the following questions on Gradescope:

-* What is an example of pleiotropy?
+* What does pleiotropy mean?
 * Do eQTL tend to be shared across cell types?
-* What is the average heritability of gene expression?
+* How many SNPs tend to be in a 1 Mb window around a gene?